-Budget Assumption Commentary on Robustness The treatment of inflation and interest rates 0% has been assumed for the 2012/13 pay award, and 1% for the 2013/14 and 2014/15 pay awards.
-A vacancy factor has been built into the budgets for all 3 years, which should be achieved 'naturally'.
+Budget Assumption Commentary on Robustness The treatment of inflation and interest 1% has been assumed for the 2013/14 pay award, and 1% for the 2014/15 and 2015/16 pay awards. rates A vacancy factor has been built into the budgets for all 3 years, which should be achieved 'naturally'.
 The treatment of demand led pressures All Heads of Service have reviewed their base budgets, including demand led pressures.
 Directorates are expected to put forward management and policy actions to manage additional demand within the relevant legislation either within the relevant budget or by reprioritising the Directorate budgets.
-The budgets for demand led services in the Finance and Support Directorate were calculated using previous trends and future forecasts of the volatility of expenditure demands and income streams, taking account of the current economic climate.
-The directorate will continue to review the delivery of its services and take every opportunity to streamline and improve efficiency The treatment of efficiency savings/productivity gains.
+The budgets for demand led services in the Resources and Support Directorate were calculated using previous trends and future forecasts of the volatility of expenditure demands and income streams, taking account of the current economic climate.
+The majority of the directorate will move into LGSS, potentially delivering savings.
+The treatment of efficiency savings/productivity gains.
 All Directors and Heads of Service have a responsibility to ensure the efficient delivery of services, and when efficiency savings are proposed that those savings are realistic in terms of both the level and timing of savings.
-The Finance and Support Services Directorate has reviewed its services to establish whether they can be delivered more efficiently.
+The Resources and Support Services Directorate has reviewed its services to establish whether they can be delivered more efficiently.
 Savings have been identified through changes in working practices, contract changes, and restructuring, Financial Risks inherent in any significant partnerships, major outsourcing or major capital developments The Directorate will manage existing financial risks through consistent, evidenced monitoring of the revenue budget and capital programme and by identifying, implementing, and monitoring management actions should any overspends arise.
-The risks outsourcing of ICT during 2012/13 will be mitigated by ensuring that the contract is robust and delivers value for money.
-The availability of other funds to deal with major contingencies.
-There are contingency funds specifically available in relation to earmarked reserves for insurance, and core business systems available to this Directorate.
+The availability of other funds to deal with major There are contingency funds specifically available in relation to earmarked reserves for insurance, and core business systems available to this Directorate. contingencies.
 The Directorate will continue to monitor volatile budgets in year and produce a managed response to budget pressures.
 The Directorate's track record in budget and financial management.
-The Finance and Support Services Directorate's recent track record of budget and financial management is that as at month 10 the Directorate has a forecast over spend of £54k for 2011/12, mainly due to subsidy payments.
-The Directorate's capacity to manage in- year budget pressures The Finance and Support Services Directorate undertakes regular monthly monitoring to promptly identify budget pressures and savings.
+The Resources and Support Services Directorate's recent track record of budget and financial management is that as at month 9 the Directorate has a forecast savings of £126k for 2012/13.
+The Directorate's capacity to manage in- year budget pressures The Resources and Support Services Directorate undertakes regular monthly monitoring to promptly identify budget pressures and savings.
 It endeavours to develop and monitor action plans and implement solutions to address pressures as necessary.

-Table 3 - Robustness of Estimates - Planning & Regeneration
+Table 3 - Robustness of Estimates - Regeneration, Enterprise and Planning